-- 21 C.F.R. § 56.102(j) provides as follows: "Sponsor means a person or other entity that initiates a clinical investigation, but that does not actually conduct the investigation, i.e., the test article is administered or dispensed to, or used involving, a subject under the immediate direction of another individual.
-A person other than an individual (e.g., a corporation or agency) that uses one or more of its own employees to conduct an investigation that it has initiated is considered to be a sponsor (not a sponsor-investigator), and the employees are considered to be investigators." - xvi See 21 C.F.R. § 56.111(b) ("When some or all of the subjects, such as children, prisoners, pregnant women, handicapped, or mentally disabled persons, or economically or educationally disadvantaged persons, are likely to be vulnerable to coercion or undue influence additional safeguards have been included in the study to protect the rights and welfare of these subjects."). - OIG Advisory Opinion 98-6 (May 1, 1998), at 8.
+- xvi 21 C.F.R. § 56.102(j) provides as follows: "Sponsor means a person or other entity that initiates a clinical investigation, but that does not actually conduct the investigation, i.e., the test article is administered or dispensed to, or used involving, a subject under the immediate direction of another individual.
+A person other than an individual (e.g., a corporation or agency) that uses one or more of its own employees to conduct an investigation that it has initiated is considered to be a sponsor (not a sponsor-investigator), and the employees are considered to be investigators." - xvii See 21 C.F.R. § 56.111(b) ("When some or all of the subjects, such as children, prisoners, pregnant women, handicapped, or mentally disabled persons, or economically or educationally disadvantaged persons, are likely to be vulnerable to coercion or undue influence additional safeguards have been included in the study to protect the rights and welfare of these subjects."). - xviii OIG Advisory Opinion 98-6 (May 1, 1998), at 8.
 See also OIG Advisory Opinion 00-05 (Jun.
-30, 2000), at 4 (the purpose of the remuneration at issue "is to induce participation in a HCFA-sponsored scientific study, not to induce utilization of Medicare covered services."). - Unger JM, Moseley A, Symington B, Chavez-MacGregor M, Ramsey SD, Hershman DL.
+30, 2000), at 4 (the purpose of the remuneration at issue "is to induce participation in a HCFA-sponsored scientific study, not to induce utilization of Medicare covered services.") and OIG Advisory Opinion 23-11 (Dec.
+21, 2023), at 7 ("the Proposed Arrangement would pose a low risk of overutilization or inappropriate utilization of items and services payable by a Federal health care program.
+Because the cost-sharing subsidies are specifically designed to facilitate enrollment of individuals in the Study and help prevent attrition during the course of the Study, it is possible that overall utilization of items and services may increase, but there is nothing to suggest that such an increase would be inappropriate"). - xix Unger JM, Moseley A, Symington B, Chavez-MacGregor M, Ramsey SD, Hershman DL.
 Geographic Distribution and Survival Outcomes for Rural Patients With Cancer Treated in Clinical Trials.
 JAMA Netw Open.
-2018;1(4):e181235. doi:10.1001/jamanetworkopen.2018.1235.
+2018;1(4):e181235. doi:10.1001/jamanetworkopen.2018.1235. - xx OIG Advisory Opinion 23-11 (Dec.
+21, 2023), at 7.